senselogic/REACTOR/README.md

 ## Limitations

 *   Reactor statements are translated without grammatical checking.
-*   The ternary operator is also used for else-less `if` statements.
+*   The ternary operator is also used for simple `if` statements.
 *   State variables must be declared in the file which uses them.

 ## Version